A Career as a Physical Therapist Assistant

 You must complete - with a grade of "C" or above - 74 credits to be awarded the AS degree.

 The program is five (5) semesters in length.
 It is considered a two-year curriculum.
 The first semester is scheduled in the Summer semester, starting in May, and consists of general education courses.
-For two consecutive years, the student will attend full-time day courses during the Fall and Winter semesters.
+For two consecutive years, the student will attend full-time day courses during the Fall and Spring semesters.

 Yes.
 As part of the clinical practicum phase of the curriculum, you will be required to attend several clinical practicums including a full time practicum in the semester prior to graduation.
 Practicum courses are taken concurrently with on campus lab and lecture courses.